dibsonthis/sprig/README.md

 ## Modules

 Instead of creating native NodeJS functionality on the fly, Sprig also allows you to define modules that can be imported and used in your programs.
 Refer to `src/modules` folder to see how these are set up and used.

+## Documentation

+Head over to the official [Sprig Dogs](https://dibs.gitbook.io/sprig-docs) to learn more about Sprig!